j-chen05/launchcalendar/README.md

 If the user wants to delete an event, they must delete it manually from their Google Calendar.

-To unauthorize the app from accessing the user's Google account, delete the ```token.pickle``` file in the API Data directory.
+To unauthorize the app from accessing the user's Google account, delete the ```token.pickle``` file in the main directory.

 # Credits